 On the bedrock wall at the base of the Great Falls in Vermont, is a prehistoric petroglyph site.
-Or maybe not.
-Are those antennae?

 Know Before You Go

 The petroglyphs are located on the Vermont side of the Vilas bridge.
 Standing on the Vermont side at the end of the bridge, look over the south railing.
 The petroglyphs are located directly downward by the water's edge (look for yellow paint markers).
-The visitors center has maps but is closed during the week.